ztellman/vertigo/README.md

   :b vec3)
 ```

 In the `vertigo.structs` namespace, there are a number of predefined primitive types, including `int8`, `int16`, `int32`, `int64`, `float32`, and `float64`.
-Any integer type can be made unsigned by adding a `u` suffix, and all primitive types can have an `-le` or `-be` suffix for explicit endianness.
+Any integer type can be made unsigned by adding a `u` prefix, and all primitive types can have an `-le` or `-be` suffix for explicit endianness.
 Without a suffix, the endianness will default to that of the underlying buffer.

 We can also define a fixed-length array of any type using `(array type length)`: